 Cummings Foundation's brand new Sustaining Grants program provides additional support to a limited number of multi-year $100K for 100 grant winners whose grants are in their final year and who the Foundation believes have provided exemplary services to local communities.
-In 2017, the Sustaining Grants Committee will select five nonprofits to continue receiving annual grant disbursements of $20,000 to $50,000 for undefined extended periods of up to 10 years, with no application required.
+In 2017, the Sustaining Grants Committee will select five nonprofits to continue receiving their previously awarded annual grant disbursements of $20,000 to $50,000 for undefined extended periods of up to 10 years, with no application required.
 The program may expand to 10 recipients in 2018.

 In addition to rewarding and supporting the work of especially effective local organizations, the Sustaining Grants program will remove a number of charities each year from consideration in the $100K for 100 program, thus increasing other charities' probabilities of receiving $100K for 100 awards.